The University welcomes applications from non-local applicants. Click here for the definitions of local and non-local students.

 Submitting an Online Application

 |Step 1:||Create an account at www.admo.cityu.edu.hk/apply/system|

 |Input your email address and personal details, and choose a password to create an application account.
 A confirmation email showing your application number and electronic ID (EID) will be sent to your email address.
 Use the EID and your selected password to log in to your application account.|

 Click "Apply for New Programme(s)".
 Select "Application Type" (Bachelor's degree) and "Semester" (Semester A, 2023/24), then select 1-3 (maximum) programmes from the programme list.
 Complete your online application and click "SAVE" before proceeding to the next section or logging off.

 Please click Supporting Documents by Qualification Type for a list of documents required for application review.
 For programme-specific documents, please click here for details.
 Scanned copies of these documents should be uploaded via your application account before you submit your application.

 |Step 4:||Submit your application|

-Pay the application fee online using VISA or MasterCard.
-The fee (HK$200 per programme choice) is non-refundable and non-transferrable.
+Pay the application fee online.
+The fee (HK$450 for a maximum of 3 programme choices) is non-refundable and non-transferrable.
 Your application will only be processed after the application fee has been paid.
 Please contact us if you encounter difficulties in paying online.